-313.7.1 ASSUMPTION OF PURSUIT BY ANOTHER AGENCY
+314.7.1 ASSUMPTION OF PURSUIT BY ANOTHER AGENCY

 Metro Transit Police Department officers will discontinue the pursuit when another agency has assumed the pursuit unless continued assistance of the Metro Transit Police Department is requested by the agency assuming the pursuit.
-Upon discontinuing the pursuit, the primary unit may proceed, upon request, with or at the direction of a supervisor, to the termination point to assist in the investigation.
+Upon discontinuing the pursuit, the primary unit may proceed upon request, with or at the direction of a supervisor, to the termination point to assist in the investigation.

-The roles and responsibilities of officers at the termination of a pursuit initiated by this Department should be coordinated with the agency assuming the pursuit.
+The role and responsibilities of officers at the termination of a pursuit initiated by this department shall be coordinated with appropriate consideration of the units from the agency assuming the pursuit.

-Notification from another agency of a pursuit in progress should not be construed as a request to join the pursuit.
-Requests to or from another agency to assume a pursuit should be specific.,
+Notification of a pursuit in progress should not be construed as a request to join the pursuit.
+Requests to or from another agency to assume a pursuit should be specific.
+Because of communication limitations between local agencies, a request for another agency's assistance will mean that its personnel will assume responsibilities for the pursuit.
+For the same reasons, when a pursuit leaves another jurisdiction and a request for assistance is made to this department, the other agency should relinquish control.